 Having grown up being taught to “try everything once” I have never been a fussy eater, and with a chef for a Dad I quickly learnt to love cooking, and love eating even more.

-Around four years ago I began to feel very ill on an almost daily basis – it started with bloating and nausea but soon developed into being physically sick at least once a day, which I soon linked to eating.
+In 2013/14 I began to feel very ill on an almost daily basis – it started with bloating and nausea but soon developed into being physically sick at least once a day, which I soon linked to eating.
 My love for going out for dinner quickly stopped; worrying that people would hear and talk, or family and friends would notice and think the worst.

 After trying to fight following what I thought was the most restrictive diet in the world I soon gave in, and found that my symptoms were relieved within weeks.
 It wasn’t easy in the slightest, and one slip up put me out for days, but nearly four years in I have finally managed to almost master having a happy tum!